lognllc/ttlogn-tool/README.md

 ### Parameters
 * Project: project of Pivotal Tracker that has the entry to delete
 * Story: story in the Pivotal Tracker to delete

-## clients
-Prints the clients in the Timetracker of an user .

-## save
-Searches for the repositories in the configuration file.
-Then, depending on the parameter received: [-d/-w/-m], saves the commits of the branches of the different repositories.
-If there isn't a parameter the default value is '-d'.
-The commits need to have a specific format, test (worked_hours h).
-Ex: Test commit (2h)

-### Parameters
-* [-d]: print the commits of the day
-* [-w]: print the commits of the week
-* [-m]: print the commits of the month

-## story ls	[-a]
-Searches for the stories in Pivotal Tracker.
-If the parameter received is '-a', print all the stories of the user.
-If there isn't a parameter print a list of the started and unstarted stories of the user.

-### Parameters
-* [-a]: print all stories of the user

 ## --help
 Prints the man page, displays the help.